Winter Storm Warning In Place As Super Bowl Sunday Snowstorm Could Dump Several Inches Across Delaware Valley

 PHILADELPHIA (CBS) — Another bout of snow is gearing up to smack the region just as many residents throughout are getting done cleaning up from the first significant snowfall in five years in Philadelphia.
 Unlike the recent winter storm that produced four consecutive days of measurable snowfall in the region, this Super Bowl Sunday snowstorm will be a quick hitter.

-Precipitation will start to move into the area late Saturday as snow northwest of Philly, a rain/snow mix southeast, and snow with some mixing along I-95 after 4 a.m.
+Precipitation began to move into the area late Saturday as snow northwest of Philly, a rain/snow mix southeast, and snow with some mixing along I-95 after 4 a.m.

 While a brief period of rain or mix could be seen in Philly at the very start of the event, snow will quickly take over as the primary form of precipitation type.